bmikolaj/cpdirtree/README.md

 #Directory Tree Copier
-v1.0
+v1.1

 ##Description

-Directory Tree Copier copies the entire directory structure and all files of the <input_directory> and creates the same structure in <output_directory> with blank files.
+Directory Tree Copier copies the entire directory structure and all files of the \<input_directory\> and creates the same structure in \<output_directory\> with blank files.
 Useful for cloning directory structures/files without taking up much room on the disk.

 ##Dependencies
 Directory Tree Copier was designed for Linux.